- Over 10 Million global streams.

-When someone asked JJ Wilde to choose between music and a relationship, there's only ever been one answer: music.
-Music has permeated every part of JJ Wilde's life since childhood, and it's something she's held closely: an unwavering connection she's fought to foster.
+When asked to choose between music and a relationship, there's only ever been one answer for JJ Wilde.
+Music has permeated every part of her life since childhood, and it's something she's held closely an unwavering connection she's fought to foster.

 The result is a meteoric rise over the past 18 months, putting her squarely on the radar of rock fans around the world, breaking records and helping to break the glass ceiling for women in rock.
 Her debut single "The Rush" saw global radio airplay, hitting #1 on OUI-FM in France, and spending an unprecedented 10 weeks at #1 on Canada's three rock radio charts surpassing artists like Pearl Jam, Red Hot Chili Peppers and Foo Fighters.
 That momentum helped propel her to a SOCAN Rock Award, 2021 Indie Award and the 2021 JUNO Award for Rock Album of the Year for her debut album, Ruthless.
 It was the first time in 25 years that a woman took home that award, the last being Alanis Morrisette in 1996 for Jagged Little Pill.

 In May 2021, JJ dropped her EP project WILDE, which featured #1 rock radio hits "Best Boy" and "Mercy", alongside her new single "Off The Rails" which hit #2 on the Alternative chart in Canada.
 Featured prominently on Spotify's billboards at Times Square in New York and Yonge-Dundas Square in Toronto alongside significant global editorial support across the board, her profile continues to grow.